denten-papers/xp-routledge/proposal.md

 - *Advancing Digital Humanities: Research, Methods, Theories*, ed.
 Katherine Bode and Paul Longley Arthur (Palgrave Macmillan, 2014).[^ln-advance]

-The "second generation" of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
-I hold that such specification is not only necessary, but also reaches a much wider audience.
-The application of the digital humanities to specific questions in literary scholarship---as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and the politics of the archive and shared memory formation (to name just a few)---is beginning to gain a measure of specificity that points to concrete forms of collaboration between diverse practitioners.
-Such questions are interesting to literary scholars, computer scientists, and game designers alike.

 A small number of recent books have begun to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area of expertise.
 To this category we may attribute: